On soulless feet we cross the floor.

 - Princess Tutu has this trope show up twice, although considering the show is about dancing and can be darkly bizarre at times that might not be too surprising.
 The first time is in an episode based on the ballet Giselle, where a ghost of a woman that committed suicide dances against Rue and later Princess Tutu for the right to take Mytho to the Underworld.
-Later on, in the Depths of Despair, skeletons dance ballet — but not to Danse Macabre, as you might expect, but Dance of the Dying Swan.
+Later on, in the Depths of Despair, skeletons dance ballet — not to Danse Macabre, as you might expect, but Dance of the Dying Swan.
 You also might count Drosselmeyer, who occasionally does brief dance steps and is quite dead.

 - Zombie protagonist Ayumu in Is This a Zombie? has been shown on a couple occasions to be a surprisingly good breakdancer.

-- The Rules Of The Game has an actual danse macabre.
+- The Rules of the Game has an actual danse macabre.

 - Appears, naturally, in The Seventh Seal.